 Sure to be a highlight, this morning you enter the mouth of the mighty Sepik River - one of the world's great river systems.
 Only with Oceanic Discoverer will you cruise well up into the Sepik region, renowned for its unique artifacts.
 Visit the remote village of Bien where the local Sepik people are amongst the greatest primitive artists on earth, and the village has its own distinct style.
 Enjoy the opportunity to purchase unique hand carvings.
 On farewelling the Sepik, you pass the active volcano on Manam Island and enjoy the sunset.

 The historic town of Madang sits on a peninsula surrounded by a number of picturesque islands and is famed for its diving.
 The waters surrounding Madang offer excellent visibility and many WWII wrecks to explore.
-Enjoy swimming, snorkelling, diving and a harbour exploration.
+Today you'll travel ashore for a tour of the town, including the bustling markets, before enjoying the opportunity for swimming, snorkelling, optional SCUBA diving and a harbour exploration.

-Tuam, in the Siassi group of islands, offers a mix of both mainland and Bismark Archipelago cultures.
-Their prized trinkets and decorations include dog's teeth, spondyllus shells and wonderful balsa wood and sago bark headdresses.
-Enjoy the welcome dances and village hospitality.
-In the afternoon you'll visit Tami Islands which are know for their distinctive wooden bowls, carvings and ceremonial masks.
+Tuam, in the Siassi group of islands,offers a mix of both mainland and Bismarck Archipelago cultures.
+Their prized trinkets and decorations include dog’s teeth, spondyllus shells and wonderful balsa wood and sago bark headdresses.
+Enjoy the traditional welcome dances and warm village hospitality.

 Today enjoy a true highlight as you discover the scenic beauty of the rarely visited Tufi Fjords.
 Similar to Nordic fjords and featuring 25 individual canyons with sheer basalt cliffs, these are the only fjords in Papua New Guinea, and offer a wealth of sightseeing opportunities.
 Soak up the spectacular views as you cruise close to the towering cliffs before boarding Xplorer to travel ashore to meet the friendly locals.
 Then, enjoy the opportunity to discover the region's numerous white sandy beaches, take a leisurely swim and snorkel over spectacular fringing reefs.